eolesinski/poliscipy/docs/data-and-shapefiles.md

 gdf['defector_party'][38] = 'Trump'
 ```

-Note: To identify the correct index for each state in the `geoDataFrame`, you can filter it by the `STUSPS` column.

-You can do this with the following code: `gdf['STUSPS']`
+Note: To identify the correct index for each state in the `geoDataFrame`, you can filter it by the `STUSPS` column using the following code: `gdf['STUSPS']`

 This will return a list of state abbreviations you can use: